+91-92850 11011

 Bada Ganpati Temple

-Bada Ganpati temple is located next to the Mahakal Temple complex en route to Harsiddhi Temple.
+Bada Ganpati Temple is located next to the Mahakal Temple complex en route to Harsiddhi Temple.
 It has a giant statue of Lord Ganesha, which stands 4m tall.
 It also has a 4-faced Lord Vishnu idol made of brass in the inner complex.

 Kal Bhairav Temple